olssonm/swish-php/README.md

 $payout = $client->create(new Payout([]));
 ```

-Additionally your certificates (*note:* your signing certificate, not client certificate) serial needs to be supplied.
+Additionally your certificate's (*note:* your signing certificate, not your client certificate) serial needs to be supplied.
 You can either use the `Certificate`-class to handle on the fly:

 ``` php
 $certificate = new Certificate(/**/);